It’s a beautiful spring day but, rather than enjoying the fresh new grass, your cows are all swishing their tails and stamping their feet.

 2. How to Use Insecticide Fly Tags

 Ear tags can help reduce heavy populations of the horn fly, and combat attacks from face and deer flies.
 While they’re not usually recommended for lactating dairy cows, they’re safe to use on pastured cows.

 Ear tags are most effective once you have 200 or more flies per animal.
 Using them any earlier than this may decrease efficacy.

 3. Pour-On Horn Fly Insecticide

-Safer than an ear tag, pour-on insecticides can be used on lactating cows, as well as providing effective fly control in calves.
+Safer than an ear tag, pour-on insecticides can be used on lactating cows and provide effective fly control in calves.

-Most pour-on products are effective against horn and face flies, as well as biting and sucking lice.
+Most pour-on products are effective against horn and face flies and biting and sucking lice.